nschang/languagetool-101/README.md

 * Command line:
 ```
+# this starts the commandline interface
+# and reads input 'put on the breaks'
-echo "Put on the breaks" | java -jar languagetool-commandline.jar -l en-US --languagemodel "<path-to-your-SSD>/ngram-data" --word2vecmodel "./word2vec" --fasttextmodel "./fasttextModel/lid.176.bin" --fasttextbinary "./fastText/fasttext" -
+echo "Put on the breaks" | java -jar languagetool-commandline.jar -l en-US --languagemodel "/PATH/TO/YOUR/SSD/ngram-data" --word2vecmodel "./word2vec" --fasttextmodel "./fasttextModel/lid.176.bin" --fasttextbinary "./fastText/fasttext" -
 ```

 * Server mode:
 ```
 java -cp languagetool-server.jar org.languagetool.server.HTTPServer --port 8081 --allow-origin "*" --config "${HOME}/.languagetool.cfg"
 ```

 * LT as LibreOffice/OpenOffice add-on: open the `Options` dialog and set the n-gram directory.

-+ LT GUI (languagetool.jar): `java -jar languagetool.jar` --> Text Checking --> Options --> General --> set ngram data directory as `<path-to-your-SSD>/ngram-data`and word2vec data directory as `${HOME}/LanguageTool-5.4/word2vec`.
++ LT GUI (languagetool.jar): `java -jar languagetool.jar` --> Text Checking --> Options --> General --> set ngram data directory as `/PATH/TO/YOUR/SSD/ngram-data`and word2vec data directory as `${HOME}/LanguageTool-5.4/word2vec`.
 Make sure to choose that directory (which contains the subfolders “de”, “en” etc.)

 Test with sentence "Put on the breaks", which is an error that can only be detected using the n-gram rule: http://localhost:8081/v2/check?language=en-US&text=Put+on+the+breaks